cmda-bt/pt-course-19-20/readme.md

 Node.js, a database (Mongo?), HTML, CSS, and client-side JS.

-It is important that your team makes decisions together based on consensus, and everyone applies the knowledge and skills acquired in courses (such as that every team member works with templates), and *not* that one person only does CSS and the person with pre-existing knowledge does the whole backend or makes all decisions.
+It is important that your team makes decisions together based on consensus, and everyone applies the knowledge and skills acquired in courses.
+To illustrate, this means every team member works with templates, *not* that one person only does CSS and the person with pre-existing knowledge does the whole backend (or makes all decisions).

 Progress would look something like this: